 What does May Day really mean? it depends on whom you ask.
 Perhaps a celebration of spring.
 Or a Christian holiday.
 Or maybe a day to honor workers.
 But it’s certainly not Labor Day.
 Different countries, religions, and politicians have put their own spin on May Day’s original connection to fertility and rebirth.
 Simply put, May Day on May 1 means a lot of things.

-Perhaps the hippies of the 1960s had the right idea by wresting May Day from the Soviet show of military might and the Catholic Church’s reverence to the Blessed Virgin Mary (and, later, when it was a day honoring St Joseph, who was the Patron Saint of Workers, created just to counter the Soviet use) to recreate a whole “flowers in your hair” maypole dancing celebration of the rejuvenating power of nature’s rebirth each spring.
+Maybe the 1960s-era hippies had the right idea by wresting May Day from the Soviet show of military might and the Catholic Church’s reverence to the Blessed Virgin Mary.
+Instead, they created a whole “flowers in your hair” maypole dancing celebration of the rejuvenating power of nature’s rebirth each spring.
 Whatever your political leanings or religious beliefs, May Day is a good time to set aside differences and celebrate all that we have in common.